|

 Latest Tourism Trend

-With a blossoming tourism
+With a blossoming tourism rate,

-wish to have a second home in this peaceful urbanized province may do so,
+a second home in this peaceful urbanized province may do so, as it is an

-as it is an ideal place of relaxation and meditation.
+ideal place of relaxation and meditation.

 Festivities to look out